 This scenic drive along the Hamakua coast north of Hilo includes stops at two of the Big Island's iconic waterfalls, Rainbow Falls and 'Akaka Falls.
 Heading north, you will travel along part of the Old Mamalahoa Highway, once a foot-trail connecting villages in the area prior to the sugar cane era.
 Enjoy beautiful scenery along the old highway with many waterfalls and dramatic coastal views.

 Learn more about the history of the area with a visit to Laupahoehoe Beach Park and the historic town of Honoka’a.
 Finally we reach the end of the road at the Waipi’o Valley overlook, with wide open vistas of the Valley of Kings.
-We will provide additional details for those wishing to hike into Waipi’o Valley. $295 for up to 3 people ($50/additional person).
+For those wishing to continue on foot beyond the overlook, visit our Waipi'o Valley Tours page for additional details on exploring in the valley. $295 for up to 3 people ($50/additional person).
 Register Now To Secure Your Tour.

 Enjoy a beautiful drive south from Hilo through the Puna district.
 Explore Lava Tree State Monument, an impressive collection of tree molds created during a 1790 eruption.
 Snorkel at Kapoho Tide Pools, one the best snorkeling sites on the Big Island.
 Visit Ahalanui Beach Park with a pool that is warmed by a volcanically heated spring.
 We will then continue south to Kalapana and walk out to explore Kaimu black sand beach, at one time the finest black sand beach on the island before it was buried by a Kilauea eruption. $295 for up to 3 people ($50/additional person).
 Register Now To Secure Your Tour.